awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 + [Contact Block: Set Recording Behavior](set-recording-behavior.md)

 ### User Management<a name="nov19-users"></a>
 + Added that you can use AWS Identity and Access Management \(IAM\) with Amazon Connect\.
-For more information, see [Identity and Access Management for Amazon Connect](security-iam.md)\.
+For more information, see [Identity and access management for Amazon Connect](security-iam.md)\.

 ### Live Media Streaming<a name="nov19-lms"></a>
 + Added that you can capture customer audio for the entire interaction with your contact center\.
-For more information, see [Capture Customer Audio: Live Media Streaming](customer-voice-streams.md)\.
+For more information, see [Capture customer audio: live media streaming](customer-voice-streams.md)\.

 ### API<a name="nov19-api"></a>
 + Added [StartChatContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html), [ListTagsForResource](https://docs.aws.amazon.com/connect/latest/APIReference/API_ListTagsForResource.html), [TagResource](https://docs.aws.amazon.com/connect/latest/APIReference/API_TagResource.html), [UntagResource](https://docs.aws.amazon.com/connect/latest/APIReference/API_UntagResource.html) to the Amazon Connect Service API\.
 + Added the [Amazon Connect Participant Service](https://docs.aws.amazon.com/connect-participant/latest/APIReference/Welcome.html) API\.
 These APIs are used chat participants, such as agents and customers\.

 ### Contact Control Panel \(CCP\)<a name="nov19-CCP"></a>
 + Updated the CCP so it supports chat\.
-For more information, see [Using the CCP \(the Agent UI\)](agent-user-guide.md)\.
+For more information, see [Agent training guide for the CCP](agent-user-guide.md)\.

 ## October 2019 Update<a name="oct19-release-notes"></a>